MrJellimann/PegasOS/README.md

 Restart your computer in order for it to take effect.
 6. Now go into your project directory and type make in the console to compile everything.
 This should produce a kernel8.img file.
 Finally, put this file in your microSD card to replace the old kernel8.img and you should be done.

-## January 27th, 2020

-As the OS gets more filled out and designs/documents are created, they will go in the link above.

 PegasOS and Circle
 ======